charliecalvert/CloudNotes/Assignments/ApacheHtml.md

 -  ls -la /var/www/html/js
 -  ls -la /var/www/html/images

-If you want, you can save this script as ShowApache in the root of your repository.
+If you want, you can save this script as **ShowApache** in the root of your repository.
 Then run it and take a screenshot.
-This will satisfy the requirments outlined in the previous few lines of text.
+This will satisfy the requirements outlined in the previous few lines of text.

 ```
 #! /bin/bash